 R Score FAQ

-The following was prepared and published by the Bureau de coopération interuniversitaire (BCI).
+The below was prepared and published by the Bureau de coopération interuniversitaire (BCI).

 The document describes and provides an example of how the R score is calculated and how it affects candidates’ ranking.
 It is an abridged version of the first document and is written for a general public not familiar with the